 As long as the trust is created and assets transferred five years before the donor applies for Medicaid long-term care benefits, Medicaid will not penalize the donor for transferring assets, and the trust’s existence will not impact Medicaid eligibility.

 Assets placed in a Medicaid Asset Protection Trust are not considered countable for Medicaid.
-Once the trust owns assets, Medicaid cannot count the asset and the asset cannot be seized to reimburse long term costs.
+However, if Medicaid is needed before the expiration of the five-year look-back period, a disqualification penalty period can be applied before you will receive Medicaid benefits.
+After the five-year look-back period, as long as the trust owns the assets, Medicaid cannot count the asset and the asset cannot be seized to reimburse long term costs.

 When a MAPT protects the primary residence, the homeowner continues to live in their home just they did before the trust was established and ownership transferred to the trust.

 If investment assets are transferred to the trust, the former owner may not sell the investments, but may continue to receive income generated from the investments.
 This is because a MAPT can be designed as an income-only trust.